openhwgroup/cva6-sdk/README.md

 ## OpenOCD - Optional
 If you really need and want to debug on an FPGA/ASIC target the installation instructions are [here](https://github.com/riscv/riscv-openocd).

+## Ethernet SSH
+This patch incorporates an overlay to overcome the painful delay in generating public/private key pairs on the target (which happens every time because the root filing system is volatile).
+Do not use these keys on more than one device.
+Likewise it also incorporates a script (rootfs/etc/init.d/S40fixup) which replaces the MAC address with a valid Digilent value.
+This should be replaced by the unique value on the back of the Genesys2 board if more than one device is used on the same VLAN.
+Needless to say both of these values would need regenerating for anything other than development use.